PVieira04/CI-project-1/README.md

 In order to adhere to accessibility guidelines for font size, the website is designed so that any font size does not go lower than 16px.

+All images have alt text.

+Any a tags that link to the current page have been deleted and replaced with p tags.

 ### __Imagery__

 Imagery on this website was kept minimal.
 The only picture on the landing page is a photo of the tutor.
 The idea is for this to make the image stand out on the home page and be more memorable.